samuel-mati/Wikipedia-Scraping/README.md

 - **LinkedIn:** Connect with me on [LinkedIn](https://www.linkedin.com/in/samuel-mati-0752a2207/) for professional networking and updates.
 - **Tableau Public:** View my visualizations on [Tableau Public](https://public.tableau.com/app/profile/samuel.mati/vizzes) to explore more data insights.

-This README provides comprehensive information about the project, setup instructions, usage guidelines, visualization results, future enhancements, contributors, and links to your professional profiles for networking and further exploration.
-Adjust the links and sections as needed to fit your specific profiles and preferences.